PeterTian96/probability-and-inference-portfolio-tian-zhengqi/01-roulette-simulation/Writeup.md

       }

 <p>
-  With the stopping rule, the one series function will be work functional.Furthermore, thus we know when to stop, we can also estimate the average number of plays before stopping.To find this, the first is to find how to count the number of one series play.
-Thus we can find the game index in the ledger, we could count the ledger game index row to find the total number.
-Do not forget, the ledger includes N/A for the initial set.
-We need to rmove the row before count.
+  With the stop rule function, the one series function will work functional.Furthermore, knowing when to stop, we can estimate the average number of plays before stopping.
+The first step is to find how to count the number of one series play.
+Thus, we can find the game index in the ledger, counting the ledger game index row to find the total number.
+Do not forget, the ledger includes N/A as the initial geame index.
+We need to remove the row before count.
 Finally I can have a
 codes:
 </p>